Montana State gains FBS transfer safety Rhedi Short, officially announces other additions

 • On Thomas, a transfer from Kentucky (an FBS team in the Southeastern Conference): "In Clevan we're adding a proven, versatile player who showed he can play inside or outside in his time at Kentucky.
 He'll compete for our open spots at receiver positions right away."

-• On Williams, a San Diego State transfer: "We really like the versatility Kaegun showed at San Diego State in a backup role.
+• On Williams, a transfer from San Diego State (an FBS team in the Mountain West): "We really like the versatility Kaegun showed at San Diego State in a backup role.
 He has always been productive whenever his number was called.
 He adds much-needed depth at running back."

 Email Victor Flores at victor.flores@406mtsports.com and follow him on Twitter at @VictorFlores406